martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 One such item is the Rollover Counter (ROC) defined by Section 3.2.1 {{RFC3711}}
 which is not signaled in any packet across the wire and shared between applications.

-The ROC is one item that makes up the greater SRTP Packet Index along with the the {{RFC3550}} transmitted sequence numbers for a given synchronization sources (SSRC).
+The ROC is one item that is used to create the SRTP Packet Index along with the the {{RFC3550}} transmitted sequence numbers for a given synchronization sources (SSRC).
 The Packet index is integral to the encryption, decryption and authentication process of SRTP key streams.
-Failure to instantiate the value properly at any point in the SRTP media exchange leads to encryption or decryption failures, degraded user experience and at cross-vendor interoperability issues with many hours of engineering time spent debugging a value that is never negotiated on the wire
+Failure to synchronize the value properly at any point in the SRTP media exchange leads to encryption or decryption failures, degraded user experience and at cross-vendor interoperability issues with many hours of engineering time spent debugging a value that is never negotiated on the wire
 (and oftentimes not even logged in application logs.)